fxn-m/LeetCode-Algorithms-1/README.md

 # LeetCode-Algorithms-1
-Solutions to problems comprising the algorithms 1 module on leetcode
+Solutions to problems comprising the <a href="https://leetcode.com/study-plan/algorithm">algorithms 1</a> module on leetcode